AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/ui-guide.md

 # How to enable and reuse a playbook

-To use a playbook, navigate to **Use Case Playground > Playbooks**.
+To use a playbook, navigate to **Use Cases > Playbooks**.
 Browse and use the various searching and filtering options on the page to select and get started with a specific playbook.

 ## Search and filter